A Systematic Comparison of Forecasting for Gross Domestic Product in an Emergent Economy: Results and Analysis

 Figure \ref{fig:acf_diff} (a) shows the autocorrelation function of the differentiated series with an exponential decay in the lags multiples of 4, indicating a possible series stationarity.
 Through the Phillips-Perron test (Dickey-Fuller $ Z_{\alpha}$ = -62.816; p-value = 0.01), the alternative hypothesis of stationarity of the differentiated series was accepted at a significance level of 1\%.

-We used an algorithm to generate sixteen SARIMA models following the principle of parsimony.
-From the generated models, the structure with the best results was the SARIMA $(0,1,1)\times(0,1,1)_{4}$, with metrics: Akaike information criterion (-438.58); the sum of squared error (0.01686); and the Ljung-Box test (p-value = 0.96).
+We used an algorithm (Algorithm \ref{alg:sarima_select}) to generate sixteen SARIMA models following the principle of parsimony.
+From the generated models, the structure with the best results was the SARIMA $(1,1,0)\times(1,1,1)_{4}$, with metrics: MAPE (0.9823); RMSE (3216.698); and the Ljung-Box test (p-value = 0.997), showing that residuals are independently distributed.
+However, other structures presented good results considering the selection algorithm results.

-Figure \ref{fig:sarima_plot} shows the model fitted to the Brazilian quarterly GDP data for the period 1996 to 2016 and the forecast between the years 2017 and 2019.
-It is observed that the model also fits the data reasonably.
-It includes periods when economic shocks occurred, such as the mentioned crises.
+Figure \ref{fig:sarima_plot} shows the evolution trajectory of MAPE through the SARIMA model.
+The MAPE is below 2\% up to the forecast horizon of 9 steps ahead.